NamjuLee/njslab-public/md/ClassModules.md

 ---
 # ..........................................................................................

-# Class 21.
-CAD System Application & Development
+# Class 22.
+Research & Design Tools: CAD System Application & Development
 ![Data in Design](https://raw.githubusercontent.com/NamjuLee/data/master/works/cad-app/cad-standalone-dev.png)

 For those who aspire to become professional computational designers and wish to develop design solutions or software, create plugins or add-ons, or turn design algorithms into libraries—this workshop chapter is highly recommended.
 It’s also perfect for anyone looking to go beyond existing commercial software environments and develop their own design program.